 How to Stage a Business Video to Reflect Your Brand

 Coordinate colors throughout the set and possibly blend a subtle amount of color in the apparel of your instructor.
-In this set, created by Dana at www.danamadeit.com, the colors are energizing.
+In this set, created by Dana at Made Every Day, the colors are energizing.
 Her orange top is warm and vibrant and evokes a feeling of fun and energy.
 We often associate orange with affordability making it an excellent choice for a video about sewing and crafting home decor.